Chapter 1: Introductions

 Ice’s influence

-At around 20,000 before the present time and we find our 800th GGF in Eastern Kazakhstan.
-He is experiencing the peak of the last ice age with global temperatures 5 degrees C colder than today.[iv]
+At around 20,000 before the present time our 800th GGF was in Eastern Kazakhstan.
+This was at the peak of the last ice age, with global temperatures 5 degrees centigrade colder than today.[iv]
 During this time much of North America and Eurasia (including the British Isles) was under thick ice sheets, cutting off the northern latitudes.
 This kept our next 400 generations around the Caspian Sea until the last ice age came to an end, 10,000 years ago.

 For the next 3000 years it will be very difficult to pinpoint the location and activities of our ancestors.
 Therefore, I would like to highlight a few key events in the Isles: